Small Generalizable Prompt Predictive Models Can Steer Efficient RL Post-Training of Large Reasoning Models: Introduction

 \textbf{Small generalizable PPMs and comprehensive batch acquisition boost computational efficiency.} This work positively answers the research question and proposes generalizable predictive prompt selection~(\textsf{GPS}), which designs a generalizable PPM and crafts a principled batch acquisition strategy in RLVR. (i) Unlike isolated prompt difficulty modeling~\citep{qu2025prompt, zhang2025srpo, zheng2025greso}, we construct a lightweight generative PPM that exploits the entire optimization histories and shares experience across prompts.
 This way derives the generalizable difficulty prior and improves the accuracy of the prompt difficulty estimate through temporal extrapolation. (ii) Armed with the generalizable PPM, we incorporate the intermediate difficulty prioritization and history-anchored diversity principles into the acquisition criteria for batch selection.
 This design aims to reduce sampling redundancy and preserve prompt coverage.
 In addition, the proposed generalizable PPM reserves the potential of guiding efficient test-time computation allocation.

-\textbf{Contributions and Empirical Findings.} The primary contribution of this work is threefold: \begin{enumerate} \item We develop a generalizable PPM that leverages the shared optimization history to generalize difficulty prediction across prompts at negligible computational cost for RLVR.

-\item The proposed prompt batch acquisition strategy combines difficulty guidance with history-aware diversity to reduce redundancy and improve prompt coverage.
+\textbf{Contributions and Empirical Findings.} The primary contribution of this work is threefold: \begin{enumerate} \item We develop a generalizable PPM that leverages the shared optimization history to generalize difficulty prediction across prompts at negligible computational cost for RLVR. \item The proposed prompt batch acquisition strategy combines difficulty guidance with history-aware diversity to reduce redundancy and improve prompt coverage. \item The generalizable PPM after RL post-training supports the test-time computation allocation, improving performance under compute budget constraints. \end{enumerate}